 A member of The Royal Photographic Society.

 From an early age I had a sincere love of 'The Arts', Music, Visual Art, Expressive writing, Poetry and Photography.
 I wrote, played the piano, the flute, enjoyed photography and collecting artwork.
 My own life has taken me on many journeys that have been relatively painful and hugely varied in experience.
-From these I developed a solitary and somewhat distorted sense of my own self image and that of the world and society surrounding me.
-This led me to study philosophies, psychologies and the study of human interactions to mention but a few in a struggle to make sense of my own perceptions and purpose.
+From these I developed a solitary lifestyle and my focus shifted largely to the world and society surrounding me.
+This led me to an intense interest in philosophies, psychologies and the study of human interactions to mention but a few in a struggle to make sense of my own perceptions and purpose.

 I have realised the ways that much media intervention and human conditioning have damaged our senses of what is perceived as beautiful, pretty or attractive by setting a falsely constructed standard of ideals thus leading to dangerous and destructive comparisons and damaged esteems that lead many to emotional problems and feelings of inadequacy.